1023 Fair Oaks Avenue,

 Original seating for the Rialto Theatre was about 1,200 including a balcony.
 The auditorium has a colorful stenciling, plaster ornamentation, and organ chambers supported by mythical creatures called harpies.
 A gargoyle sits high above the proscenium with red glowing eyes that illuminate even during film shows.

-The Jebbia family has owned the theatre since the 1930’s and it was operated by West Coast Theatres (Fox).
+The Jebbia family owned the theatre from the 1930’s and it was operated by West Coast Theatres by June 1938.
 Ticket buyers during the Great Depression could play the miniature golf course that was in the theatre.
 A back stage fire occurred in 1938.
 In 1941 it was operated by Circle Theatres Ltd. a subsidiary of Fox West Coast Theatres.

 In 1977, South Pasadena citizens circulated petitions to save the Rialto Theatre from demolition to create a parking lot.
 The Rialto Theatre was designated a local listing of Historic Cultural Monument in 1977.
 It was added to the National Register of Historic Places in 1978.